This gluten free Lentil Kale Soup with Chicken Sausage recipe is healthy and easy to make! It's full of vegetables and Italian flavors.

 - Start by mincing 6 cloves of garlic and 1 onion (any color).

-- Chop 4 stalks of celery.
+- Finely chop 4 stalks of celery.

-- Cut 4 chicken sausages into slices.
+- On a separate cutting board, cut 4 chicken sausages (or sausages of choice) into slices.

 This recipe uses brown lentils.
 They're probably the most common lentils available in most supermarkets.
 They are usually found in the dry goods section of the grocery store or in the bulk section of your local food coop.

-How Long Does It Take To Cook?
+How Long Does Sausage Lentil Soup Take To Cook?

-What To Serve With Lentil Kale Soup
+What To Serve With Sausage Lentil Soup

 This soup is definitely hearty enough to be served on its own but I always love soups served alongside a loaf of French bread or a slice of freshly baked no knead bread.